-50. SPECTATOR INTERFERENCE Rule 6.01(e) and Comment [former Rule 3.16]:
+54. SPECTATOR INTERFERENCE Rule 6.01(e) and Comment:

 The umpire shall call spectator interference by first signaling and calling "Time" (both hands overhead) to halt play and then grasping the left wrist with right hand (held above the head) to indicate spectator interference.